wix-playground/dapperdox/README.md

 For example, a page containing the metadata `Navigation: Examples/A markdown example` creates a navigation section called *Examples* and places that page beneath it, with the description *A markdown example*.

-At present there are two limitations:

-1. Only two levels of navigation are supported.
-2. Navigation for guides are listed alphabetically.
+At present navigation for guides are listed alphabetically.
 Work is in progress to give authors control over this order - see [issue #2](https://github.com/zxchris/swaggerly/issues/2).

 Swaggerly currently only recognises the `Navigation` entry, and will ignore other entries.